Ventto/libshlist/README.md

 array_contains "$elem" "$arr"   : Returns 0 if element found else 1
-array_del "$elem" "$arr"        : Deletes the first-hit element array_delall "$elem" "$arr"     : Deletes all elements array_delindex "$index" "$arr"  : Deletes the index's element array_empty "$arr"              : Returns 0 if empty else 1
-array_get "$index" "$arr"       : Gets the element from its index array_head "$arr"               : Gets the first element array_indexof "$elem" "$arr"    : Gets the index of an element array_last "$arr"               : Gets the last element array_len "$arr"                : Gets the length of an array array_map "$func" "$arr"        : Maps an array using a function array_occur "$elem" "$arr"      : Counts the number of elements
+array_del "$elem" "$arr"        : Deletes the first-hit element array_delall "$elem" "$arr"     : Deletes all elements array_delindex "$index" "$arr"  : Deletes the index of an array array_empty "$arr"              : Returns 0 if empty else 1 array_get "$index" "$arr"       : Prints the element from its index array_head "$arr"               : Prints the first element array_indexof "$elem" "$arr"    : Prints the index of an element array_last "$arr"               : Prints the last element array_len "$arr"                : Prints the length of an array array_map "$func" "$arr"        : Maps an array using a function array_occur "$elem" "$arr"      : Counts the number of elements
 ```